by E.O. VALLE

 What To Expect

 Embark on an eye-opening journey as we explore common misunderstandings that have obscured the true meaning of scripture.
 This enlightening book sheds light on the common pitfalls that can trap both beginners and experienced leaders in the world of understanding the Bible.
 The mission?
-To elevate your comprehension of the Bible to new heights.
+To elevate our comprehension of the Bible to new heights.

 Rest assured, the aim is not to question the moral foundations of traditional Christian beliefs.
 Instead, it is to celebrate the intricate tapestry of biblical teachings, which can sometimes be hidden behind misconceptions.